HaChan/cheat_sheet_all/ruby/poodr/chap1-2.md

 Embedding this `Wheel` in `Gear` is obviously not the long-term design goal; it’s more an _experiment in code organization_.

-Embedding `Wheel` inside og `Gear` suggest that `Wheel` only exist in the context of a `Gear`.
+Embedding `Wheel` inside `Gear` suggest that `Wheel` only exist in the context of a `Gear`.
 In this case, the creation for `Wheel` class is needed.
 However, every domain isn’t this clear-cut.

 If a muddled class with too many responsibilities, separate those responsibilities into different classes.
 Concentrate on the primary class.
 If an extra responsibilities that cannot yet remove, isolate them.